Zone Look-up Map

 - All owners must obtain required STR insurance.

-- The maximum number of occupants is 2 people per bedroom, plus a general allowance of 2 more.
-(For example, a 3-bedroom house could have maximum 8 occupants.)
+- The maximum number of occupants is 2 people per bedroom, plus an additional general allowance of 2 additional occupants.
+(For example, a 3-bedroom house could have a maximum of 8 occupants.)

 - Owners must report and pay all applicable taxes.